HoboVR-Labs/docs.hobovrlabs.org/openvr/driver-interfaces.rst

 Current version: ``IVRSettings_003``

-Allows the user to fetch the last overridden value of a specific key from a specific section.
+Allows the user to fetch, write (and also remove keys or entire sections) the last overridden value of a specific key from a specific section.
-The values can be overridden by any .vrsettings file with a matching section & key pair.
+The values can be overridden by any ``*.vrsettings`` file (which is picked up by either SteamVR, like ``<steam install path>/configs/steamvr.vrsettings``) with a matching section & key pair.

 Example usage: